yazz/VisualJS/README.md

 As of May 2021 Bubble is a paid hosted web app builder and is good for building a public facing website

+### How does Visual Javascript compare to DeFi?
+DeFi is more a market on many products than a single product, but Visual Javascript takes many inspirations from Blockchain and DeFi projects.